GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/index.md

 As mentioned above, the Search bar also supports CSS and XPath selectors.

 The **Elements** panel selects the first matching result in the DOM tree and rolls it into view in the viewport.
 By default, this happens as you type.
-If you are, for example, a software tester who is always working with long search queries, you can make DevTools start search only when you press <kbd>Enter</kbd>.
+If you always work with long search queries, you can make DevTools run search only when you press <kbd>Enter</kbd>.

 To avoid unnecessary jumps between nodes, clear the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/9gzXiTYY0nZzBxGI6KrV.svg", alt="Settings.", width="24", height="24" %} **Settings** > **Preferences** > **Global** > **Search as you type** checkbox.